Monetization & Scaling

 - Scales naturally with traffic

-- Fits well inside helpful guides
+- Fits perfectly inside helpful content

 This works especially well when paired with content that attracts the right visitors.